phoenixframework/phoenix/guides/deployment/fly.md

 Count changed to 2
 ```

-Checking the status we can see what happened.
+Checking the status, we can see what happened.

 ```console
 $ fly status